NaNhkNaN/trama/README.md

 **Self-orchestration — trama composes trama:**

-A trama program that decomposes a task, creates sub-programs, runs them, and synthesizes the results.
-This is the compose pattern — trama programs orchestrating other trama programs.
+A trama program that decomposes a task, creates sub-programs, runs them, and synthesizes the results:

 ```typescript
 import { ctx, agent, tools } from "@trama-dev/runtime";